sums-of-squares/sos/index.md

 # Introduction

-In this guide we will explain how to perform basic SOS computations using the following software:
+In this guide we explain how to perform basic SOS computations using the following tools:

 - [SOSTOOLS](https://www.cds.caltech.edu/sostools/): Matlab
 - [SOS.m2](https://github.com/parrilo/SOSm2): Macaulay2